Ellie Robinson: Swimming career

 Robinson learned to swim at the age of four, and joined Northampton Swimming Club in 2012.
 She stopped training after 2 months (having been diagnosed with Perthes disease), but returned to the pool in 2014.
 In 2014 Robinson was enrolled into the British Swimming's World Class Podium Potential Programme.

 She made her senior international debut for Great Britain at the 2015 International Deutsche Meisterschaften in Berlin.
 At the tournament she set a world record in the 100m butterfly, with a time of 1:26.30.
 She followed this with a silver in the 50m butterfly, in which she improved on her own British record, and a bronze in the 200m butterfly.

 In 2016, in the build up to the Summer Paralympics in Rio, Robinson again improved upon her British 50m butterfly record, finishing in 36.34 and taking the gold medal.
 This was also under the time for consideration for Paralympic qualification.
 She followed this with her first major international tournament, representing Great Britain at the 2016 IPC Swimming European Championships in Funchal.
 There Robinson entered five events, winning medals in four of them.
 In the 200m Individual Medley (SM6) she finished fourth, but took bronze medals in the 50m, 100m and 400m freestyle events.
-In the 50m butterfly she was beaten into second place by the then Paralympic champion, Oksana Khrul of the Ukraine.
+In the 50m butterfly she was beaten into second place by the then Paralympic champion, Oksana Khrul of Ukraine.
 Khrul, who set the then 50m world record of 36.05 at the 2012 Summer Paralympics in London, improved her time with a result of 35.48.
 Robinson's silver medal time was 35.66, also under the 2012 World record.

 Robinson won the gold medal in the women's S6 50m butterfly event at the 2016 Paralympics in Rio de Janeiro, in a new Paralympics record time of 35.58 seconds, beating 2012 champion Oksana Khrul into second place.
 She also won a bronze in the 100m equivalent at the same Games.

 Robinson won the gold medal in the women's S7 50m butterfly event at the 2018 Commonwealth Games, beating Canadian Sarah Mehainl into second place.

 At the 2018 World Para Swimming European Championships in Dublin, Robinson won the women's S6 50m butterfly gold, ahead of Ireland's Nicole Turner and Ukraine's Oksana Khrul.